 - List of clients who use the service

 - Review and testimonial section

 - No link back to the homepage

-Of course, you’ll also have to figure out the way or ways that you’ll send potential buyers to your landing pages.
-Just like the landing page itself, the methods you choose should be tailored to meet buyers where they are, both location-wise and on their journey towards a purchase
+Of course, you’ll also have to figure out the best ways to send potential buyers to your landing pages.
+Just like the landing page itself, the methods you choose should be tailored to meet buyers where they are, both in terms of their location (i.e., website, social media) and where they are on their journey toward a purchase.